smafira-bf3r/smafira-st/index.md

 - batch1: reference articles from a pre-selected list of five topics, in order to allow a better computation of an inter-annotation agreement; and
 - batch2: reference articles from the remaining topics.

-By the respective deadline, the participants should submit the session URL or the annotations to the organizers, either by e-mail or using a submission system (still to be decided).

 ### Manual annotation task

 Please follow the procedure below for each reference article: